robballantyne/vespa/CLIENT.md

 ### Specifying Workload Cost

-You can specify the workload cost using the `X-Vast-Cost` header:
+You can specify the workload cost using the `X-Serverless-Cost` header:

 ```python
 import requests